For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

-Everything laying on the floor is begging you to pick them up and put them back where they belong.
+Everything lying on the floor is begging you to pick it up and put it back where it belongs.

 Dusty knick-knacks on your shelf are shouting “dust me”.

-All the clutter in your bedroom is a reminder that you should be doing something with them, which makes your already full to-do list grow more and more.
+All the clutter in your bedroom is a visual reminder that you should be doing something with each item, which makes your already full to-do list grow more and more.

 This does not contribute to creating a peaceful, relaxing bedroom!